VBAndCs/VB-Flag-auto-generator/README.md

     Public Function SetAllExcxept(ParamArray flags() As MyFlag) As MyFlag If flags Is Nothing OrElse flags.Length = 0 Then Return Value

-        Dim v As Integer = 0
+        Dim v As UInteger = 0
         For Each flag In flags
             v = v Or flag.Value
         Next